mikakallberg/Milestone-Project-1/README.md

 Bugs:

 Solverd bugs
--CSS content won't load.
--Footer won't stick to the bottom.
+HTML
+Three of the bugs where area-labels in the footer, which were removed.

+CSS
+The error was found in the font-family used for h1 and h2 elements called M plus 1.
+Bug fix: removing space between plus and 1.

 Validator Testing
 HTML
+HTML code tested using w3.org validator.
+Seven errors an done warning found.
 CSS
 CSS code tested using the W3.org website.
 This found one error and nine warnings.
-The error was found in the font-family used for h1 and h2 elements called M plus 1.
-Bug fix: removing space between plus and 1.

 Accessibility